 Even though many of the water flossers we checked out came with some sort of a carrying case, none of them make packing up and taking the flosser along quite as easy as this one.
 Many cases are just big enough for the nozzles and flosser to fit, which makes getting them in correctly a tricky job.
 That is, thankfully, not the case for this model.
 The case is quite voluminous, which makes fitting all of the pieces in place quick and easy.

-What we liked: This unit comes equipped with four different nozzles, all of which fit into the carrying case with ease.
+Why did it make our list?
+This unit comes equipped with four different nozzles, all of which fit into the carrying case with ease.
 These nozzles are all the exact same, which makes this a great value for a solo user and also a great buy for any family that is looking for a new water flosser.

 This machine is also a good balance between a quick charging time and a long battery life.
 With this flosser, you can expect it to last several days on a single charge, even though it only takes about 12 hours to get to a full charge.